Materials are used to express how a graphical component (a sprite, tilemap, font, GUI node, model etc) should be rendered.

 .
 The name should be unique.render.predicate()

 to collect components that should be drawn together.
 See the Render documentation on how to do that.
-The maximum number of tags you can use in a project is 32.Shader attributes (also referred to as vertex streams), is a mechanism for how the GPU retrieves vertices from memory in order to render geometry.
+The maximum number of tags you can use in a project is 32.Shader attributes (also referred to as vertex streams, or vertex attributes), is a mechanism for how the GPU retrieves vertices from memory in order to render geometry.
 The vertex shader specifies a set of streams by using the attribute

 keyword and in most cases Defold produces and binds the data automatically under the hood based on the names of the streams.
 However, in some cases you might want to forward more data per vertex to achieve a specific effect that the engine does not produce.
 A vertex attribute can be configured with the following fields: